• Mental Health

 Headspace’s Other Special Offers

-Headspace is free for educators in the US, UK, Canada, and Australia.
+Headspace for educators in the US, UK, Canada, and Australia.
 It is also free for anyone who works for the National Health Services (NHS) in the UK.
 Headspace for Work (H4W) is a per-employee subscription that large companies and corporations can buy at cost.
 It includes special mediations just for office workers in addition to the app’s regular content.

 All special offers must be signed up for and redeemed on Headspace’s website.